-Rob Simmelkjaer was named Senior Vice President, NBC Sports Ventures on September 12, 2011.
-Simmelkjaer is charged with leading international business development for the NBC Sports Group, including Golf Channel, NBC Sports, NBC Sports Radio and other businesses, and oversees NBC Sports Group’s stake in Universal Sports.
-In addition, Simmelkjaer is responsible for managing the NBC Sports Ventures unit, a collection of NBC owned business including the Alliance of Action Sports (Alli), the American Century Golf Championship, the ADT Golf Skills Challenge, the Heads Up Poker Championship and the National Dog Show.
+Rob Simmelkjaer was named Senior Vice President, NBC Sports Ventures in September of 2011.
+Simmelkjaer is charged with leading international business development for NBC Sports Group, including Golf Channel, NBC Sports, NBC Sports Radio and other businesses, and oversees NBC Sports Group’s stake in Universal Sports Network.
+Simmelkjaer is also responsible for managing the NBC Sports Ventures unit, a collection of NBC-owned business including the Alliance of Action Sports (Alli), the American Century Golf Championship, the ADT Golf Skills Challenge, the Heads Up Poker Championship and the National Dog Show.

 In addition to his position as Senior Vice President, NBC Sports Ventures, Simmelkjaer also hosts Speaking of Sports with Rob Simmelkjaer, which airs every Sunday from 8 a.m. – 9 a.m.
 ET on NBC Sports Radio.
 He also hosted MSNBC’s coverage of the 2012 London Olympics.